Internet Load Balancing

 When it comes to your Internet connectivity at the office, there are 3 primary factors you should take into account:

-With the Broadband Bonding approach, i.e. packet level Internet load balancing, the WAN Internet connectivity will be down only if all of your ISP services are down simultaneously.
+With the Broadband Bonding approach, i.e. packet-level Internet load balancing, the WAN Internet connectivity will be down only if all of your ISP services are down simultaneously.
 This provides a very high 9s availability for your office network.
-You now become your own meta-ISP with diversifying even between ISPs.
-Since your Internet speed is now equal to the aggregate speed of your various ISP links.
+You now become your own meta-ISP as you diversify even between ISPs, and your Internet speed is now equal to the aggregate speed of your various ISP links.
 The performance / cost metric is the highest you can achieve compared to a single Internet service from a single provider.

-The modern packet level load balancers can return your investment in less than a few months and will provide an on-going cost savings.
+The modern packet level load balancers can provide return-on-investment quicker than a few months and will provide an on-going cost savings.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.